Abandonment issues are created out of chaos and heartbreak

 - Make an action plan: Make a step-by-step action plan and checklists.
 Assign yourself at least one task out of your comfort zone and mark it off the list once done.
 This will boost the sense of achievement in you, and you will be less likely to fall off the wagon.
 Besides, it will do wonders for your self-esteem when a task is fulfilled.

 - Find an outlet for your anxiety and frustrations: Abandonment issues bring a lot of frustration, jealousy, or insecurity as discussed earlier.
 The best way to counter these negative emotions would be to do something productive.
 Pick up a new hobby, a sport, a group activity like soccer, badminton, Zumba, or arts and crafts classes.
 That way the people with you can become your support group, which reduces your depression and loneliness.
-It also brings out the creative side of you.
+Besides fostering connections and lessening feelings of isolation, it also brings out your creative side.

-- Maintain a journal: Journaling is an effective method in dealing with frustrations.
+- Maintain a journal: Journaling is an effective method of dealing with frustrations.
 Chronicling your thoughts and feelings will not only help you in categorizing them but also act as an outlet for the negative energy to flow out.
-Writing down positive things and small victories will help in reinforcing your self-worth.
+Writing down positive things and small victories will help reinforce your self-worth.
 Your journal can become the shoulder to cry on when you need to vent.

 - Rekindle old friendships and form new ones: When you have abandonment issues, you feel nobody would want to be friends with you, and even if they do, they will leave you.
 Making new friends and going on dates with your partner will make your fears look baseless, thus reducing the fear of abandonment.